-The new value based branding awareness is about when you take ownership of a commodity, a special talent, concept or product.
+Value based branding awareness is about when you take ownership of a commodity, a special talent, concept or product.
 What is it that you stand for?
-What you stand for is an experience that your customers feel from you.
+What you stand for is an experience that your customers feel from what you offer.

 Don’t be Shy